dart-lang/sdk/docs/newsletter/lib/lib.md

 We removed the `Proxy` (and `proxy`) annotation, since it is not useful in Dart 2.0 anymore.

 > Renaming instance members is, in theory, slightly more breaking than static elements.
 If a user accessed the expires field of Deprecated through dynamic, a static analysis tool would not be able to detect the breakage.
 This, on its own, is already very unlikely.
-Furthermore, this class and field not used very frequently.
+Furthermore, this class and field is not used very frequently.

 #### Random
 The `Random` class was moved from `dart:math` to `dart:core`.
 The `int`, `double` and `bool` classes now have a static `random()` method that returns a random value of the corresponding type.
 The int type has two versions of the random method: `int random(int max)` and `int randomRange(int from, int to)`.
 (We are not yet fully sold on `randomRange`.
 It sounds like it would return a random range and not a value in that range).